Wei-MLE-DS/Personalized-tech-blogs-feeds/README.md

 # Tech Blog Knowledge Extractor: SLM + RAG + Knowledge Graph

-This repository implements a lightweight intelligence system that extracts, organizes, and summarizes technical knowledge from engineering blogs (Netflix, Airbnb, Uber).
+This repository implements a lightweight intelligence system that extracts, organizes, and summarizes technical knowledge from engineering blogs published by Netflix, Airbnb, and Uber.
-The project is focused on distilling DS/ML, AI, and platform-engineering innovations into a structured, queryable knowledge base using:
+The project focuses on distilling DS/ML, AI, and platform-engineering innovations into a structured, queryable knowledge base using:

 - Small Language Models (SLMs)
 - Retrieval-Augmented Generation (RAG)